Small Craft Advisory Issued for Big Island Waters

-The National Weather Service in Honolulu has issued a Small Craft Advisory for Big Island Leeward Waters and Big Island Southeast Waters, which is in effect from 6 p.m.
-Wednesday, April 17, to 6 p.m.
-Friday, April 19, 2019.
+On Thursday, April 18, 2019, the National Weather Service issued a Small Craft Advisory for Big Island Leeward Waters and Big Island Southeast Waters and is now in effect until Sunday, May 21, at 6 p.m.

+Winds and Seas: East winds 20 to 25 knots.
+Seas 6 to 9 feet.

 SPONSORED VIDEO